hdlguy/streaming_uart/README.md

 # streaming_uart
-This project is to write a very simple uart with streaming fifo interface.
+This project is to write very simple transmit and receiver uarts with streaming fifo interfaces.

+The uarts are 8 bit, no parity, 1 stop bit.
+Baud rate is programmable at synthesis time.